nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Represents a collection of **unique** modules that the user or contact is enrolled into.

 ### **Tag**

+The following tags are used for adding important pieces of information to the person.

 #### **Group Tag**

+A group tag represents the relationship between the user and the person.
+For example, the person may be tagged with the "CCA" tag to indicate that the user and the person are CCA mates.

 #### **Module Tag**

+A module tag represents a module that the person is currently taking.
+There are two options for creating a module tag:

+* The user can tag a person with just the module code (`CFG1002`).
+This is typically used for modules that don't have lessons.
+In other words, this format simply informs EduMate that the person is taking the module, so that the `sort` and `find` commands can use this information.
+* The user can tag a person with the module code and a lesson information (`CS2103T MON 8 10`).
+This will create a lesson on Monday from 8AM to 10AM, and informs EduMate that the person is busy during this time period.
+This is used by the `meet` command to recommend meet up timings.

 ### **Time**